neutron-project/form-bundle/Resources/doc/daterangepicker.md

 **Note:** All configs are passed as json object to the widget.

-in the twig template add following code:
+In the twig template add following code:

 ``` jinja
 {% block stylesheets %}